Ynez Johnston: Teaching career

 Johnston started teaching art classes at various universities and colleges in 1950 and ended teaching in 1980.
 She began at University of California, Berkeley (1950–1951) and then continued her teaching career at Colorado Springs Fine Art Center (1954–1955), Chouinard Art Institute (1956), California State College (1966–1967, 1969, 1973), the University of Jerusalem (1967), and Otis Art Institute of Parsons School of Design (1978–1980).

 Personal life

-In 1960, Johnston married novelist and poet, John E. Berry (1915-2000), whom she met while on a Huntington Hartford Foundation residency grant several years prior.
+In 1960, Johnston married novelist and poet, John Berry (1915-2000), whom she met while on a Huntington Hartford Foundation residency grant several years prior.
 The couple collaborated on numerous sculptural works over the decades, and their travels to Nepal, Cambodia, and Japan in 1964–1965 were supported by Berry's Fulbright grant to India.
 Johnston would form enduring friendships with her classmate Leonard Edmondson, whose printing press she used upon her move to Los Angeles, as well as a number of fellow Southern California artists, including June Wayne, Lee Mullican, and Emerson Woelffer.